abhinav/git-spice/doc/reference.md

 gs log (l) short (s) [flags]
 ```

-Short view of stack

-Provides a tree view of the branches in the current stack,
-both upstack and downstack from it.
+List branches

-By default, branches upstack and downstack from the current
+Only branches that are upstack and downstack from the current
 branch are shown.
 Use with the -a/--all flag to show all tracked branches.